-Welcome to London, a vibrant mix of old and new which marches to its very own unforgettable multi-cultural tune.
+A vibrant mix of old and new which marches to its very own unforgettable multi-cultural tune.
 Spend your day exploring the city's iconic sights - its royal heritage, exquisite architecture and fascinating museums.
 Then take to the city's streets this evening, enjoying the buzz of Soho or perhaps attend a West End show.

-Leaving trendy Bristol behind, we embark on a scenic drive through the English countryside, arriving at Longleat Stately Home where we’ll 'Dive Into Culture' and gain insights into centuries of British tradition.
-Embark on an included guided tour one of the country's finest stately homes, currently home to the 7th Marquess of Bath.
+Leaving trendy Bristol behind, we embark on a scenic drive through the English countryside, arriving at Longleat Stately Home where we’ll Dive Into Culture and gain insights into centuries of British tradition.
+Embark on an included guided tour one of the country's finest stately homes, home to the former 7th Marquess of Bath.
 Wander through its grand rooms featuring priceless collections of art, antiques and tapestries collected by 15 generations and admire the exquisite Capability Brown landscaped parkland.
-Later, we stop in the picturesque village of Lacock – its honey-coloured stone cottages and 15th-century inns have served as an iconic backdrop for such famous films as 'Pride & Prejudice', 'Harry Potter' and Downton Abbey.
+Later, we stop in the picturesque village of Lacock – its honey-coloured stone cottages and 15th-century inns have served as an iconic backdrop for such famous films as 'Pride & Prejudice', 'Harry Potter' and 'Downton Abbey'.

-The sounds and smell of the sea beckon as you make your way to Devon and stop in the fishing town of Brixham where Sir Francis Drake’s ship Golden Hind is permanently moored.
-Spend some free time strolling through its hilly streets and working up an appetite for your 'Be My Guest' experience where you'll 'Connect With Locals' and savour local flavours.
-Continue to Buckfast Abbey where you’ll 'Dive Into Culture' and gain insights into how Benedictine monks have lived and prayed for nearly 1,000 years.
+The sounds and smell of the sea beckon as you make your way to Devon and stop in the fishing town of Brixham where Sir Francis Drake’s ship 'Golden Hind' is permanently moored.
+Head to Totnes, on the Dart River, and Connect With Locals at a Be My Guest experience where you'll savour a cream tea at The Old Forge.
+This 600-year-old structure was originally the workshop for the Duke of Somerset’s Berry Pomeroy Castle and Estates and the former family home of Jane Seymour, one of Henry VIII’s six wives.
+Continue to Buckfast Abbey where you’ll Dive Into Culture and gain insights into how Benedictine monks have lived and prayed for nearly 1,000 years.
 Venture to Plymouth next, where pilgrims once left English shores for an unknown new world.
 This evening you could choose to toast to their bravery over an optional dinner with your fellow travellers.

 This morning, visit the Exeter Cathedral with its 15th-century astronomical clock and misericords, said to be the earliest complete set in the United Kingdom.
 Continue to the Somerset village of Dunster, where you’ll have some free time for lunch and an opportunity to view its castle on your own.
 Visit Lynmouth next, the walking capital of Exmoor, then drive through the brooding landscape of Dartmoor National Park, stopping at a traditional pub for a memorable Farewell Dinner with your travel companions.
 Return to Exeter, where you’ll spend the night.